Film Set Decorator

 Thank you kitty_K :)

-Asked by Lorenam08 almost 11 years ago
+Asked by Lorenam08 over 11 years ago

 Signing up for the SDSA is a great idea - attend as many GMM meetings as possible and make your face familiar.
 Start working on low budget or non union projects, offer to Art PA on commercials or TV shows and familiarize yourself with the prop houses.
 The shortest path to becoming a decorator is acting as a shopper.
 Decorators want shoppers who have a good eye and know where to find what they want.
 Shoppers are asked to source all kind of things - everything from vintage mason jars to cryogenic tanks.
 If you can prove yourself knowledgable in where to locate things like this - you are on the right path.